A round-up by Innovise’s Andy Massey

 3. Underestimating cost, time and resource

-In FM, cost is a critical factor of operations.
+In Facilities Management, cost is a critical factor of operations.
 In fact, 94% of clients4 cited cost as the most important criteria when evaluating a solution.
 It is very easy to be tempted to opt for the cheapest option, without firstly considering the total cost of a project.

 Added cost can also mean added time and resource requirements.
 In the example of the Scottish Parliament Building 5, the costs to implement were millions of pounds higher than anticipated, along with years of delays.
 As this example shows, any organisation of any size can fall foul of underestimating the costs, time and resources of a project.